Dejean97/SME_Sales_Case_Study/README.md

 This project (brief description)

 Inspiration, and the data used, for this project came from the KPMG Data Analytics Virtual Experience Program on [Forage](https://www.theforage.com/virtual-internships/theme/m7W4GMqeT3bh9Nb2c/KPMG-Data-Analytics-Virtual-Internship?ref=oiP3eujQmJmMY5YfG).
+A powerpoint presentation covering the entire project can be found [here].

 ## Data Quality Assessment